Measure Preserving Words are Primitive: Open questions

 We mention some open problems that naturally arise from the discussion in this paper. \begin{itemize} \item Section \ref{sec:Profinite} shows how the questions about primitive elements can be extended to all $\Aut\F_{k}$-orbits in $\F_{k}$ (is it true that $\left(A\right)\Leftrightarrow\left(B\right)$, and even the stronger equivalence $\left(A\right)\Leftrightarrow\left(C\right)$?).
 More generally, can statistical properties tell apart two subgroups $H_{1},H_{2}\fg\F_{k}$ which belong to distinct $\Aut\F_{k}$-orbits?
 This would be a further generalization of Theorem \thmref{mp_is_prim}. \item It is also interesting to consider words which are measure preserving w.r.t.\ other types of groups.
-For instance, does Theorem \thmref{mp_is_prim} still hold if we replace ``finite groups'' by ``compact Lie groups''?
+For instance, does Theorem \thmref{mp_is_prim} still hold if we replace ``finite groups'' by ``compact Lie groups'', and study Haar-measure preserving words?
+Is there a single compact Lie group which suffices?
 Within finite groups, we showed that measure preservation w.r.t.\ $S_{n}$ implies primitivity.
-Is it still true if we replace $S_{n}$ by some other infinite family of finite groups (e.g.\ $PGL_{n}\left(q\right)$)? \item Is it true that
+Is it still true if we replace $S_{n}$ by some other infinite family of finite groups (e.g.\ $\mathrm{PSL}_{n}\left(q\right)$, or solvable groups)? \item Is it true that

 and under which assumptions does the following hold